 Transportation to Camp

-Camp will provide coach bus service to camp on June 23 and home on August 11 to Purchase, NY; Fairfield, CT; and Newton/Lexington, MA.
-In addition, camp provides a chaperoned flight to and from Fort Lauderdale and Los Angeles.
+Camp will provide coach bus service to camp on June 23 and home on August 9 to Purchase, NY; Fairfield, CT; and Newton/Lexington, MA.
+In addition, camp provides a chaperoned flight to and from the South Florida area and Los Angeles.
 For those campers flying from alternate locations, please contact our office to arrange for airport pick-up and drop-off.

 Camp will provide coach bus service to camp on June 23 from Purchase, NY; Fairfield, CT; and Newton, MA.
 In addition, camp provides a chaperoned flight from Fort Lauderdale and Los Angeles.
-July parents should plan on taking their child home on July 21 between 2:00 and 4:00 PM.
+First session and CIT parents should plan on taking their child home on July 20 between 2:00 and 4:00 PM.

 On Sunday, July 21, our coach bus will depart for camp from Purchase, NY, at 9:00 AM.
 Alternatively, parents who would like to drop their child off at camp may do so between 10:30 and 11:00 AM.
 Camp will provide transportation home by coach bus on August 9 to Purchase, NY; Fairfield, CT; and Lexington, MA.